 When engaged under these terms, an expert invariably must adopt a partisan stance.
 Engaging experts this way makes them vulnerable to a serious attempt to disqualify them.

 I am non-partisan expert.
-My standard Terms and Conditions (T&C) document details how the relationship with my client is governed.
+My standard Terms and Conditions document details how my relationships with clients are governed.
 All clients must agree to these terms, without exception.
 The document has been carefully crafted to ensure that my opinions are free of influence.
 This allows me to take on controversial cases, and work for either side.

-Experts can only be effective if their independent opinions can be expressed.
+Experts can only be effective if their independent opinions can be expressed and believed.

 Experts Must Stay In Their Lane

-About a year ago I was contacted by an attorney who represented a high-profile individual, whom he admitted was ‘radioactive’.
+About a year ago, I was contacted by an attorney who represented a high-profile individual, whom he described as ‘radioactive’.
 This person had already been found guilty of various matters, while others were ongoing.
 Would I be interested in being engaged by him as a software expert?

 I told the attorney that I, as an expert, am not one to pass judgment.
 My job is to respond to questions put to me by independently examining evidence, performing analysis and reporting on my findings.
 It would be inappropriate for me to attempt to do the work that a judge or jury would perform.